Random Walk Equivalence to the Compressible Baker Map and the Kaplan-Yorke Approximation to Its Information Dimension: Generating Time-Reversible Baker Maps

-Although the algebra is more cumbersome we have chosen to use the rotated $(q,p)$ version of this map, centered on the origin and confined to a diamond-shaped region of sidelength 2, as shown in {\bf Figure 1}.
-We regard the horizontal $q$ variable as a coordinate and the vertical $p$ variable as a momentum.
-The Figure illustrates the time-reversibility of the $(q,p)$ map.
-This similarity to nonequilibrium molecular dynamics, along with the square roots generating the $45^o$ rotation, are the twin advantages of the nonequilibrium diamond-shaped map {\bf N}.
-The square roots eliminate many of the artificial periodic orbits due to finite computer precision.
-Beginning at the center point of the rational-number square map, $(x,y)=(0.5,0.5)$, leads to a periodic orbit of just 3096 single-precision iterations.
-Starting instead at the equivalent central point of the irrational-number diamond map, $(q,p)=(0.0,0.0)$, leads to a single-precision periodic orbit of 1,124,069 iterations.
-With double-precision arithmetic the orbits are much longer, 146,321,810 for the $(x,y)$ map. $10^{12}$ such double-precision $(q,p)$ iterations from the equivalent initial condition gave no repeated points.
+Although the algebra is more cumbersome we have chosen to use the rotated $N2(q,p)$ version of this map, centered on the origin and confined to a diamond-shaped region of sidelength 2, as shown at the right in the {\bf Figures}.
+We regard the horizontal $q$ variable as a coordinate and the vertical $p$ variable as a momentum. {\bf Figures 1 and 3} illustrate the time-reversibility of the $(q,p)$ map.
+This similarity to nonequilibrium molecular dynamics, along with the square roots generating the $45^o$ rotation, are twin advantages of this nonequilibrium diamond-shaped map $N2$.
+The square roots eliminate most of the artificial periodic orbits resulting from finite computer precision.
+Beginning at the center point of the Cartesian rational-number square map, $(x,y)=(0.5,0.5)$, leads to a periodic orbit of just 3095 single-precision iterations.
+Starting instead at the equivalent central point of the irrational-numbered diamond map, $(q,p)=(0.0,0.0)$, leads to a single-precision periodic orbit of 1,124,068 iterations.
+With double-precision arithmetic the orbits are much longer. $10^{12}$ such $(x,y)$ iterations from the same initial condition gave no repeated points.
+Let us next consider an approximate theoretical approach to analyzing the Baker fractal followed by two computational approaches.
+We will find several interesting surprises in so doing.

-A single one-dimensional Baker-Map mapping of a uniform distribution of many points ( millions or billions ) on the interval $(0 < y < 1)$ puts 2/3 of the measure into the lefthand interval of width 1/3.
-The remaining 1/3 of the measure is mapped into the remaining interval of length 2/3. {\bf Figure 2} illlustrates the iterated operation of the Baker Map for 1, 2, 3, and 4 iterations applied to an initially uniform distribution.
-For simplicity here we have projected the result of the mapping onto the unit interval in $y$ rather than the $2 \times 2$ diamond or unit square.
-The singly-mapped measure corresponds to measures of (2/3) and (1/6) and (1/6) in three equal-width intervals, and so to an approximate one-step information dimension after a single iteration of many uniformly-dense points :

-Although it is a surprise to find that the same information dimension results for 2 or 3 or 4 iterations, that result is fully consistent with the scale-model nature of the distribution, as shown in {\bf Figure 2}.
-Evidently the mapping of a uniform distribution thus gives results quite different to those from the iteration of a single point ( or a delta function ).

-If we do follow the alternative many-iteration history of a typical point, iterated 20 billion times we find probabilities for the three intervals corresponding to a somewhat reduced information dimension along with a substantial difference in the populations of the middle and rightmost intervals.
-Here is the accurate three-bin approximation using 20 billion iterations:

-The vanishing bin-size limit, ( with many iterations per identically-sized bin ) of this procedure, entropy, divided by the logarithm of the mesh size evidently approaches $D_I = 0.741$ if bins of size $(1/3)^n$ are used\cite{b13}.